 This highlights the importance of not only attending class but also being mentally present and actively engaging in classroom discussions.
-It is essential for academic success because the dialogue happening in class lets you learn better while internalizing the knowledge.
+It is essential for academic success because the dialogue is happening in class lets you learn better while internalizing the knowledge.

-Raising your hand and speaking up might seem daunting at first but there is always a first time and why not begin this healthy practice from the first year of college itself.
+Raising your hand and speaking up might seem daunting at first, but there is always a first time, and why not begin this healthy practice from the first year of college itself?

 3. Take Notes

-It’s easy to borrow notes from a classmate at the very last minute and try to learn it all in one day but how effective is this kind of last minute learning?
+It’s easy to borrow notes from a classmate at the very last minute and try to learn it all in one day, but how effective is this kind of last-minute learning?